plnh/SQL-Code/README.md

+# Readme
-# This repository is where I store all code or documents related to SQL
+This repository is where I store all code or documents related to SQL